sharyz119/Fridge2DGame/README.md

 ## Project Overview

 The **Fridge Organization Game** is an educational Unity-based game designed to teach players about proper food storage, temperature management, and food safety principles.
 The game combines interactive gameplay with comprehensive data collection for research and educational analysis.
+Notice: for further develop this game, please combine with Fridge2dGame.unitypackage to work together.

 ## Main Features and Objectives